Firzen7/clevertable/README.md

-# clevertable
+# CleverTable
 Easy to use table representation in Java.
 Finally.
+I wrote this years ago, so it's not as great, but it works. :-)